dantemessy/openloopkiller/README.md

 # Open Loop Killer

-> ${Prevent your code from open loops by injecting protection code for any loop detected}
+> Prevent your code from open loops by injecting protection code for any loop detected

 [![NPM Version][npm-image]][npm-url]
 [![Linux Build][travis-image]][travis-url]